2019 Annual Conference of the Global Forum on Productivity

 Further scope for improving the effectiveness of policies in achieving these aims exists by analysing existing evidence using micro-data, especially longitudinal linked employer-employee data.

 Please note that registrations were open until 1st June 2019 only.

-Participation is by invitation only and registration is mandatory to access the venue.
+Participation was by invitation only and registration is mandatory to access the venue.

 In case your agency or organisation has not received an invitation, please contact firstname.lastname@example.org.